 Can the Classroom Flip Across the Digital Divide?

-As part of Saint Joseph's University’s Master of Science in Instructional Technology, educators learn how to integrate state-of-the-art technologies into a more interactive classroom environment.
+As part of Saint Joseph's University’s Master of Science in Secondary Education, educators learn how to integrate state-of-the-art technologies into a more interactive classroom environment.
 What happens when students do not have Internet access?
 Lack of accessibility is certainly an issue in a technology dependent classroom model, but in America, Internet connectivity has moved into 80 percent of homes and is growing.
 Mobile access, iPads, Tablet PCs, Desktops, Laptops, PlayStation 3s, Xbox 360s and many other devices offer the needed compatibility to make the flipped classroom model work.
 Even when Internet connectivity is not available at home, most schools and public libraries offer access.
 All of these hardware options allow students to access lecturers online, and with an education on how to create accessible learning materials, instructors can produce a wide array of content.

 Saint Joseph's University offers a highly respected program focusing on the benefits and application of technology in the classroom.
-Graduates can earn a Master’s degree or obtain the stand-alone Instructional Technology Specialist Certification.
-This credential can be used as a pathway to educational certification in many states through reciprocity.

 Request more information below to discuss enrollment options.
 Stay in your current teaching role as you learn how to improve student outcomes.